By Molly Patrick

 3) Go Easy on Yourself

-Or as my mom has told me on countless occasions, “Molly, don’t should on yourself”.
+Or as my mom has told me on countless occasions, “Molly, don’t shit on yourself”.
 It’s true, most people are really fucking hard on themselves.

 The truth is, this healthy eating business doesn’t happen overnight and there’s a definite learning curve involved.
 Give yourself time to learn about it, to make mistakes, to incorporate some good shit, and to eat some bad shit without giving yourself a black eye, Brad Pitt / Fight Club style.